In-app Workflow Builder

 Event Triggers

 Workflows start when something happens in an external app.
-Membrane provides event subscriptions that notify your app when data is created, updated, or deleted.
+Membrane provides event subscriptions that notify your app when data changes — via data-record-created, data-record-updated, and data-record-deleted events.

-• UI for customers to select an app, data collection, and event type (created/updated/deleted)
+• UI for selecting an app, data collection, and event type

-• Backend that creates Membrane flow instances to subscribe to events
+• Backend that creates Membrane flow instances for event subscriptions

 • Webhook endpoint to receive event notifications